BlockscapeNetwork/signctrl/docs/guides/setup.md

 > $ sudo systemctl start signctrl; sleep 0.5s; sudo systemctl start simd
 > ```

 > :information_source: It doesn't matter which order you start your validators in.
-Ranks 2..n will always wait for a signature from rank 1 before they start couting missed blocks in a row and consequently updating their ranks.
+Ranks 2..n will always wait for a signature from rank 1 before they start counting missed blocks in a row and consequently updating their ranks.